AdventureData/radicl/docs/installation.rst

 Install radicl for Users Only
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Install the latest stable release of radicl by running this command in your terminal:
+1. Install the latest stable release of radicl by running this command in your preferred terminal:

 .. code-block:: console

     pip install radicl

 2. Test the installation by, plugging in your probe to the computer, open a
-   terminal/powershell and run:
+   terminal or conda shell and run:

    .. code-block:: console